 Personal Injury Mesothelioma Lawsuit

-A patient diagnosed with mesothelioma is entitled to file a personal injury lawsuit against the entity responsible for their asbestos exposure.
+A patient diagnosed with mesothelioma can file a personal injury lawsuit against the entity responsible for their asbestos exposure.
 Asbestos liability is rooted in a company’s failure to warn consumers or employees about the dangers linked to asbestos inhalation.
 This toxic mineral can not only cause mesothelioma (a type of cancer that affects the chest and stomach lining) but other types of cancers, harmful weight loss, lung scarring, chronic cough, and more.

 If a personal injury lawsuit is successful, the person receives compensation for their illness.